Last Updated on April 1, 2021 by Nina Ahmedow

 Where to Stay in Athens

-If you want to visit Athens yourself and are not sure where to stay.
-Have a look at these Airbnbs.
-Note that more and more places are only rented out as Airbnbs now so please check the availability of an apartment.
-If it’s on Airbnb year-round that means nobody actually gets to live there.
+If you want to visit Athens yourself and are not sure where to stay have a look at these hotels.
+Note that more and more places are only rented out as Airbnbs now so please avoid them as they have led to a housing crisis.

 To Sum Things Up

 So that’s what life in Athens is like.
-It has its upsides and downsides, like any other place in the world.
+Is Athens a good place to live?
+Well, it has its upsides and downsides, like any other place in the world.
 It may not be for everyone.
 But no place is.
-And if you’re really tired of Athens you can always escape on one of these day trips.
+And if you’re really tired of Athens now you can always escape on one of these day trips.